Buy and Hold vs. Flipping: Which Strategy Fits Your Investment Goals?

 Buy and hold real estate investing is one of the most tried and true forms of investing.
 It’s where an investor buys a property and holds onto it for an extended period of time, typically meaning you hold it for a minimum of two years (but usually much longer).

 Buy and hold investing is appealing to investors because of the number of different financial benefits it provides.
 It’s able to put an investor’s money to work in multiple ways.
-There are short-term gains associated with rental income, as well as long-term benefits like depreciation, tax write-offs, and potential appreciation in the value of the property.
+There are short-term gains associated with rental income, as well as long-term benefits like depreciation, tax write-offs, and potential appreciation in the value of the investment property.

 Generally speaking, investors try to get a capitalization rate of somewhere between five and 10 percent.
 This provides a good short-term ROI, while the long-term ROI comes from the future sales.
 In hot markets, it’s not uncommon for a property to increase significantly in value over a five-to-10-year period, which can effectively increase the capital in the deal.